JCalderan/xebicon2019-spinnaker-handson/part2/exercise3/README.md

 The following diagram illustrate this setup.
 ![Target deployment diagram](./xebia-stack.svg)

-## Seting up the backend application
+## Setting up the backend application
 Create a new pipeline "**backend-dev**" in order to:
 - deploy a new Service named "xebicon-backend"
 - deploy a new Ingress named "xebicon-backend"